winitzki/scall/tutorial/programming_dhall.md

 Dhall supports neither general recursion nor `while`-loops nor any other control flow constructions whose termination is not assured.
 Iterative computations are possible in Dhall only if the program specifies the maximum number of iterations in advance.
+A Dhall program can never enter an infinite loop.

 The price for these termination and safety guarantees is that the Dhall language is _not_ Turing-complete.
-A **Turing-complete language** must support programs that do not terminate as well as programs for which it is _not known_ whether they terminate.
+A **Turing-complete language** must support programs that enter an infinite loop and never compute the expected result, as well as programs for which it is _not known_ whether they will enter an infinite loop.
 Dhall does not support such programs.

-But it is not clear that support for non-terminating programs is strictly necessary for practical applications.
+But it is not clear that practical applications require  supporting   programs that could potentially enter an infinite loop and fail to return a result.

 As this book will show, Dhall can  perform iterative and recursive processing of numerical data, lists, trees, or other user-defined recursive data structures.
-The lack of Turing-completeness is not a significant limitation for a wide scope of Dhall usage.
+The lack of Turing-completeness is not a significant limitation, as it still permits a wide scope of Dhall usage.

 The termination guarantee does _not_ mean that Dhall programs could never exhaust the memory or could never take too long to evaluate.
 As Dhall supports arbitrary-precision integers, it is possible to write a "rogue" Dhall program (or a **rogue expression**) that runs a loop with an extremely large number of iterations, or  creates a  data structure consuming   petabytes of memory.